GraphtyLove/caching_redis_python/README.md

 ```

 ## Some vocabulary
-When dealing with cache, or we find something in the cache, then we say it's a `hit` or we don't
+When dealing with cache, either we find something in the cache, then we say it's a `hit` or we don't
 find anything, then we say it's a `miss`.
 Those words are used a lot in the literature, make sure to remember them.

 [More information here](https://redisson.org/glossary/cache-miss.html).